 Annaly Capital Management (NLY) Gains But Lags Market: What You Should Know

-Coming into today, shares of the real estate investment trust had 0% in the past month.
-In that same time, the Finance sector lost 1.45%, while the S&P 500 lost 1.87%.
+Prior to today's trading, shares of the real estate investment trust had lost 1.03% over the past month.
+This has lagged the Finance sector's loss of 0.33% and the S&P 500's loss of 0.14% in that time.

 NLY will be looking to display strength as it nears its next earnings release.
-On that day, NLY is projected to report earnings of $0.25 per share, which would represent a year-over-year decline of 16.67%.
+The company is expected to report EPS of $0.25, down 16.67% from the prior-year quarter.

-Investors might also notice recent changes to analyst estimates for NLY.
-These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+It is also important to note the recent changes to analyst estimates for NLY.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Our research shows that these estimate changes are directly correlated with near-term stock prices.
 To benefit from this, we have developed the Zacks Rank, a proprietary model which takes these estimate changes into account and provides an actionable rating system.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-NLY is currently a Zacks Rank #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+NLY is currently sporting a Zacks Rank of #3 (Hold).

-Valuation is also important, so investors should note that NLY has a Forward P/E ratio of 8.36 right now.
-This represents a discount compared to its industry's average Forward P/E of 9.8.
+Digging into valuation, NLY currently has a Forward P/E ratio of 8.36.
+Its industry sports an average Forward P/E of 9.92, so we one might conclude that NLY is trading at a discount comparatively.

 The REIT and Equity Trust industry is part of the Finance sector.
-This industry currently has a Zacks Industry Rank of 158, which puts it in the bottom 39% of all 250+ industries.
+This group has a Zacks Industry Rank of 112, putting it in the top 44% of all 250+ industries.

 To follow NLY in the coming trading sessions, be sure to utilize Zacks.com.